 Using what-if scenarios in the App can help you see the implications of the many uncertainties in your network.
 What if your demand for a certain product goes up in a given region – will a certain supplier or warehouse become strategically important?
 What if a warehouse is forced to close, which supplier is most optimal and which customers should be serviced from where?
 All of these routes between suppliers, resources and customers can be optimized within the app.

 The use of scenarios to evaluate strategic network investments has been common among our customers.
 A manufacturer of medical equipment was among the many companies that was better prepared to meet disruptions thanks to a previous strategic investment.
 The OEM had decided to open a large warehouse and leveraged AIMMS Network Design Navigator to assess which products should flow through this warehouse.
 This put them in a resilient position to face the current crisis.

 Network Design does not exist in isolation

 Network design is only one of the many pieces of the supply chain planning puzzle.
 As we’ve seen in the examples above, scenario modeling can be incredibly valuable to optimize this part of the chain.
 Yet, there is also a tight connection between network design, demand forecasting and Sales & Operations Planning, for instance.
 Here scenarios can also play a critical role, as we will explore in upcoming articles.
 Stay tuned!

-For more insights on this topic, join our upcoming webinar “Resilient Supply Chain Network Design” on June 24.
-A recording will be available on demand.
+For more insights on this topic, watch our on-demand webinar “Resilient Supply Chain Network Design.”